MiteshShah/miteshshah.github.io/_posts/linux/basics/2015-05-20-linux-ideas-and-history.markdown

 #### 4. Avoid captive user interface

 * Interactive command are rare in Linux and UNIX.
-* Most commands except their options and arguments to be typed on the command line when the command is launched.
+* Most commands expect their options and arguments to be typed on the command line when the command is launched.
 * The command completes normally, possibly producing output, or generates an error message and quits. * Interactivity is reserved for programs where it makes sense, for example, text editors (of course, there are non-interactive text editors too.)

 #### 5. Configuration data stored in text: